antor44/Audio-Transcription/README.md

 *   For reliable, high-quality subtitles or long sessions, use a **Paid Tier**—at least a Flash-Lite model or the Gemini-3-Flash model, which provides good results for major language translations and improves same-language transcription.
 *   Use `gemini-3.1-pro` when either the source or destination language is not a major language, although you might experience more translation failures due to its longer processing times.

-  *Note: Google plans to discontinue Gemini 2.5 Pro and Flash 2.5 models on June 17, 2026.*

 ---